 Impact of wastewater derived dissolved organic carbon on reduction, mobility, and bioavailability of As(V) and Cr(VI) in contaminated soils

-Kunhikrishnan, A, Choppala, G, Seshadri, B, Wijesekara, H, Bolan, NS, Mbene, K & Kim, WII in press, 'Impact of wastewater derived dissolved organic carbon on reduction, mobility, and bioavailability of As(V) and Cr(VI) in contaminated soils', Journal of Environmental Management.
+Kunhikrishnan, A, Choppala, G, Seshadri, B, Wijesekara, H, Bolan, NS, Mbene, K & Kim, WII 2017, 'Impact of wastewater derived dissolved organic carbon on reduction, mobility, and bioavailability of As(V) and Cr(VI) in contaminated soils', Journal of Environmental Management,

 Published version available from: